wernerbihl/hudi-emr-step-deltastreamer-sample/README.md

 In this repo there's a very simple script called streamer.py.
 This file has lots of configuration, so please make sure you follow each line and make sure it's relevant to your setup.

-This file will listen for the deltas streaming in from S3/SQS and do a basic transformation (mask the telephone number) before storing it in the "Out" S3 Location
+This file will listen for the deltas streaming in from S3/SQS and do a basic transformation (mask the telephone number) before storing it in the "Out" S3 Location.
+Store the file somewhere on S3 and note it's location for the next step.

 ## Step 6: Add a step to EMR cluster